Learn why we need the multicultural response. What must we do?

 Jesus Christ commanded us to love God and love our neighbours as we love ourselves.

 Who are our neighbours?
 How can we show our love for them?

 What are the many ways and circumstances where we can testify how loving we are to our neighbours?

 People from many nations are coming to New Zealand to live and work.
 Look around your neighbourhood.

 In the church, take the time to see who’s sitting in the pews around you.
 New faces are coming and joining in the fellowship.

 Migration Trend Features

-Below are summary of key points from the Ministry of Business Innovation and Employment website:
+Below are some of the key points from the Ministry of Business Innovation and Employment Migration Trends Report: